Microphone Test

 Test your microphone in the browser.
-See a live input level and waveform, record a sample and play it back, and pick the right input device.
-No install.
+See a live input level and waveform, record a sample and play it back, and pick your input device.
+Nothing is uploaded.

 Test your microphone